 The Surprising Cherokee History Behind Devil’s Courthouse in NC

-They say the Lord works in mysterious ways but so, too, must the Devil.
+They say the Lord works in mysterious ways.
+But so, too, must the Devil.

 It stands to reason, right?
 He’s in Georgia inexcusably losing fiddle contests and in Mississippi luring Blues men to their eternal fate.